Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Shinjuku Gyoen National Garden

-Entrance and admission to Shinjuku Gyoen National Garden costs 500 Yen, as of Summer 2024 – there are ticket gates and machines at several of the garden gates.
+Entrance and admission to Shinjuku Gyoen National Garden costs 500 Yen, as of Autumn 2025 – there are ticket gates and machines at several of the garden gates.
+We’ve written a detailed guide about it with more photos here >

 Once there, you explore by yourself or download an app for your own guided tour of the garden >